-This time of year is always exciting because it feels like the week of Halloween marks the unofficial kick off to the holiday season.
+This time of year is always exciting because it feels like the week of Halloween marks the unofficial kick-off to the holiday season.

-Here are things to keep in mind and 12 Ways to Ease into the Holidays…
+Here’s a look at 12 Ways to Ease into the Holidays…

-Create a Holiday Theme and Color Palette
+Create a Holiday Theme and Color Palette:

-Knowing your color palette and theme in advance will help you to stay focused on how you want your home to look this holiday season.
+Knowing your color palette and theme in advance will help you stay focused on how you want your home to look this holiday season.

-Get in the Holiday Mood
+Get in the Holiday Mood:

-- Watch your favorite holiday movie
+- Watch your favorite holiday movies

 - Make a gingerbread house

-Begin Crafting Ornaments and Seasonal Decorations
+Begin Crafting Ornaments and Seasonal Decorations:

 Once you know your theme and color palette it will be much easier to craft ornaments and seasonal holiday decorations.